lokesh-r5/NeighborhoodMap-Udacity/README.md

 Project description:

 Developed a single page application featuring a map of favorite restaurants present in San Jose Downtown.
 Markers highlight the favorite restaurants.
-Foursquare APIs are used to show the
+Foursquare APIs are used to show the restaurants information and images.

 APIs used:
 Google Maps APIs